B1AAB/EBA/README.md

-The Bitcoin Graph EBA creates encompasses the complete trading details of over `8.72` billion BTC, and it consists of over `2.4` billion nodes and `39.72` billion time-stamped edges spanning more than a decade.
+The Bitcoin Graph that EBA creates encompasses the complete trading details of over `8.72` billion BTC, and it consists of over `2.4` billion nodes and `39.72` billion time-stamped edges spanning more than a decade.